fruit-testbed/bme280-app/README.md

 ============================

-This FruitOS application reads a BME280 environment sensor through I2C, and returns the sensor data in JSON as a response of HTTP GET request.
+This FruitOS application reads a BME280 environment sensor through I2C, and publishes the sensor data via Syndicate.

 Requirements
 - Raspberry Pi 1, 2 or 3